 Be prepared to show the items identified in the vocabulary section.

-Download and show this PowerPoint file, or play this video provided in the steps.
+Download and show this PowerPoint file, or play this video (embedded in the steps).
 (After downloading the PP file, make sure the icons are lined up appropriately.
 Depending on your PP version, they may not be lined up appropriately anymore.)

 Printout this Troubleshooting chart if it is helpful.